LightningEX/lightningex.github.io/README.md

 # Announcements:
 This area is where I will announce stuff, duh.

 I was confused because the website broke.
-I later found out that its because I put it in a folder :P. I'll keep working on this tommorrow if I can (I have finals tommorow!
+I later found out that its because I put it in a folder (I think, its still updating) :P. I'll keep working on this tommorrow if I can (I have finals tommorow!
 AHHH!).
 12.17.24